Wehib Pasha: First World War

+Armenian Genocide

+Vehib Pasha repeatedly condemned the Armenian genocide and gave testimony confirming its existence.
+He gave evidence to the Mazhar Commission for the Istanbul trials.

+In 1916, Vehib noticed that a labor battalion of 2,000 Turco-Armenian soldiers had gone missing.
+He later discovered that the entire battalion had been executed, with the men being tied together in fours and shot.
+Outraged, he ordered the arrests of Kör Nuri, the gendarmerie commander in charge of the labor battalions, and Çerkez Kadir, the brigand chief who carried out the killings.
+Vehib had both men court-martialed and hanged for the massacre, and warned his troops not to commit atrocities.
+Vehib also attempted to have Bahaeddin Şakir and Provincial Governor Ahmet Müammer Bey, who had issued the orders to carry out the massacre, court-martialed.
+However, Şakir fled and Müammer was transferred out of Vehib's jurisdiction. Şakir was later assassinated by Armenian vigilantes as part of Operation Nemesis.

 War of Independence

 Vehib did not participate in the Turkish War of Independence.
 After his return to Constantinople at the end of World War I, he was prosecuted for misuse of his office and jailed in Bekirağa prison.
 He escaped to Italy.
 His citizenship was revoked by the new government of Turkey.
 He spent some time in Italy, Germany, Romania, Greece and Egypt.
 His dislike of Mustafa Kemal was well known and he never hid his contempt for the new leader of Turkey who had once fought under his command at Gallipoli.
 He did not return to Istanbul until 1940.

 Abyssinia

-Vehib participated in the Second Italo-Abyssinian War where he was known as Wehib Pasha.
-He served as the Chief-of-Staff to Ras Nasibu, the Ethiopian Commander-in-Chief on the southern front.
+When the Italians invaded Ethiopia in Second Italo-Ethiopian War in the mid-1930s, Vehib volunteered to fight for the Ethiopians.
+In Ethiopia, he was known as Wehib Pasha, and served as the Chief-of-Staff to Ras Nasibu, the Ethiopian Commander-in-Chief on the southern front.
+In an interview with The New York Times, he remarked "Out there will be the grave of Italian Fascism.
+When the Italian native troops hear of ME they will desert."
 Vehib designed a strong defensive line for the Ethiopians which was known as the "Hindenburg Wall", in reference to the famous German defensive line of World War I, the Hindenburg Line.
 However, the Italians broke through these defenses during the Battle of the Ogaden in April 1936.
-Afterwards, Vehib left Ethiopia and returned to Istanbul.
+After the war was lost, Vehib left Ethiopia and returned to Istanbul.